 Future for Frontliners Scholarship

 Beginning with the 2021 Winter semester, the State of Michigan launched the Future for Frontliners Scholarship Program.
-Please visit our webpage for more information: Future for Frontliners.
+You may no longer apply for this program.
+Please visit our webpage for more information on how to maintain eligibility: Future for Frontliners.

 Michigan Competitive Scholarship (MCS)